// Decision Engineering™ Weekly · Substack

 L6

-Decision — Can this decision be replayed end-to-end, as it actually happened?
+Decision — Can this decision be replayed, exactly as it happened?

-If the answer is no, it should not have been automated.
-This is the replayability standard.
+If not — it should not have been automated.
+That is the replayability standard.

 L7